aws-samples/serverless-patterns/lambda-eventbridge-sqs-lambda-cdk-python/README.md

 # Event generation, their distribution via Amazon EventBridge rules to rate controlled processing using Amazon SQS and AWS Lambda

 This pattern contains a sample AWS Cloud Development Kit (AWS CDK) template for creating a Lambda function that posts AWS EventBridge events to the default domain bus.
-This CDK template defines EventBridge rules to distribute events based on rules to SQS queues also created in the CK template.
-This CDK template also deploys a AWS Lambda functions linked to each queue for event-type specific processing.
+This CDK template defines EventBridge rules to distribute events based on rules to SQS queues and deploys a AWS Lambda function linked to each queue for event-type specific processing.

 Learn more about this pattern at Serverless Land Patterns:: https://serverlessland.com/patterns/s3-eventbridge-lambda